elk-audio/elk-docs/documents/sensei_configuration_format.md

 Sensei is a hardware abstraction daemon that simplifies the access to the GPIOs available on the development board, offering OSC endpoints for event reporting and control (gRPC API is under development and will be available soon).

-It allows describing physical devices or controllers connected to an Elk Powered Board's GPIO through a JSON configuration file.
-All low level GPIO logic is taken care by Sensei, allowing programmers to quickly connect, modify and control physical devices with ease.
+It allows describing sensors/controllers connected to an Elk Powered Board's GPIO through a JSON configuration file.
+All low level GPIO logic is taken care of by Sensei, allowing programmers to quickly connect, modify and control sensors/controllers with ease.

 The low level GPIO logic or program can either be running on a separate micro-controller or the host itself, as is the case with Raspberry Pi systems.
-It samples the input GPIO and drives the output GPIO at a periodicity called **tick rate** which is typically 1000Hz.
+It samples the input GPIO and drives the output GPIO at a periodicity called **system tick rate** which is typically 1000Hz.

 Sensei uses the [GPIO Control Protocol](https://github.com/elk-audio/elk-gpio-protocol) to communicate with the low level GPIO logic program about information such as GPIO configuration, output GPIO values and input GPIO values.